Adv20202/PrimeSpecPCR/README.md

 ## Introduction

 PrimeSpecPCR is a tool for designing species-specific oligonucleotides for quantitative PCR (qPCR) applications in microbiology, environmental science, food safety, and clinical diagnostics.
 It automates the entire workflow from retrieving genetic sequences from public databases to generating highly specific primer-probe sets optimized for target organisms.
+The toolkit has been validated through laboratory testing, confirming that computationally designed primers perform successfully under real PCR conditions.

 The toolkit addresses a critical challenge in molecular diagnostics: developing oligonucleotides that can reliably discriminate between closely related species.
 PrimeSpecPCR achieves this through a rigorous, multi-stage approach that systematically identifies conserved regions within a target species while simultaneously evaluating cross-reactivity with non-target organisms.